giannilmbd/dynare/doc/manual/source/running-dynare.rst

         Defines a path to search for files to be included by the macro processor (using the ``@#include`` command).
 Multiple ``-I`` flags can be passed on the command line.
-The paths will be searched in the order that the ``-I`` flags are passed and the first matching file will be used.
+The paths will be searched in the order that the ``-I`` flags are passed, and the first matching file will be used.
 The flags passed here take priority over those passed to ``@#includepath``.
 See the :ref:`note on quotes<quote-note>` for info on passing a ``<<path>>`` argument containing spaces.